adelphi-ed-tech/au-courses/content/maker3/syllabus.md

 **Attendance is required for all in person classes**.
 There are no excused absences.
 If you miss a class for any reason, you will lose 2 points from your final grade.
+If you miss more than 4 of the total 9 in person classes, you may be asked to withdraw or repeat this course.

+The final class "mini conference" on Tuesday May 14 is absolutely mandatory.
+Please make any arrangements necessary to be present for this class.

 ### Portfolio Reports
 Everyone should have an online portfolio/website that they began in Maker Lab 1.
 You will